Agoric/documentation/main/dapps/alpha-release-candidate.md

 ```

 Once you have a few seatStagings to reallocate over, you can call
-reallocate like so, with any number of stagings passed in as separate arguments:
+reallocate like so, with at least two stagings passed in as separate
+arguments (passing in multiple stagings for the same seat will throw):

 ```js
 zcf.reallocate(creatorStage, userStage);
 ```

+### Invitations, not invites

+We are no longer using the noun `invite` because it can be confused
+with the verb, and are using the word `invitation` instead.
+This
+changed the Zoe API and many of the contract publicFacet methods slightly.

 ## Wallet Changes